yt-dlg/yt-dlg/localization_howto.md

 #### Update source strings (Only Maintainers, Requires: python-gettext)
   1. Change directory to `devscripts`
   2. Run the `update-locales.sh` script (also builds MO files)
-  3. Push changes to Transifex: `tx push --source --translations`
+  3. Push changes to Transifex: `tx push --source --translation`

 #### Add support for new language locally (ONLY TESTING)
   1. Change directory to `devscripts`